maplibre/martin/docs/src/sources-sprites.md

 ```

 To use generate Signed Distance Fields (SDFs) images instead, the `--make_sdf` Option can be added.
-SDF-Images allow their color to be set at runtime in the map redering engine.
+SDF Images allow their color to be set at runtime in the map rendering engine.

 ```bash
 martin --sprite /path/to/sprite_a --sprite  /path/to/other/sprite_b --make_sdf